 This Moose Belongs To Me is a 2012 picture book written and illustrated by Oliver Jeffers.
-This best selling picture book fits the seven steps of storytelling perfectly.

 STORY STRUCTURE OF THIS MOOSE BELONGS TO ME